-a balanced lifestyle with diverse housing, employment and recreation opportunities
+- a balanced lifestyle with diverse housing, employment and recreation opportunities - a distinct character and sense of community based on its people and their culture - the retention of the regionally unique built and natural environments

-- a distinct character and sense of community based on its people and their culture - the retention of the regionally unique built and natural environments - a robust economy built on the foundations of its natural and human resources that takes opportunities to build diversity and resilience to change - infrastructure and services that meet the region's need to support the economy, accessibility and healthy active communities.
+- a robust economy built on the foundations of its natural and human resources that takes opportunities to build diversity and resilience to change - infrastructure and services that meet the region's need to support the economy, accessibility and healthy active communities.

-Since the development of the regional plan in 2011, there has been a shift in population trends and settlement patterns within the region, including an overall slowing in the population growth.
+Alignment with the regional plan has been considered in the context of emerging trends in the region and more recent planning such as the Bundaberg State Development Area and Port of Bundaberg, changes to agribusiness activities (including the transition away from sugar towards intensive horticulture), as well as the activation of the region's mineral province.
+Since the development of the regional plan in 2011, there has been a shift in population trends and settlement patterns within the region, including slower than anticipated population growth.
 Transport and Main Roads has used updated population forecasts to inform its transport planning activities.
-Although the population projections outlined in the regional plan are no longer current, the broad goals and intent are still relevant and have informed the development of the Regional Transport Plan.
+Although some regional planning has evolved and population projections outlined in the regional plan are no longer current, the broad goals and intent are still relevant and have informed the development of the Regional Transport Plan.